Xianqi-Zhang/FLAM/README.md

   * The code is tested on Ubuntu 20.04 and Linux Mint 22, packages maybe not found in your OS. `apt-cache search package-name` can be used to search relative packages.

-## Misc: Code Insights, Lessons, and suggestions.
+## Misc: Code Insights, Lessons, and Suggestions
 * TODO